zmcartor/homestead-guide/source/account-management.rst

 Importing an unencrypted private key
 --------------------------------------------------------------------------------

-Importing an unencrypted private key is supported by ``geth``
+Importing an unencrypted private key is supported by ``gexp``

 .. code-block:: Bash

-  geth account import /path/to/<keyfile>
+  gexp account import /path/to/<keyfile>

 This command imports an unencrypted private key from the plain text file ``<keyfile>`` and creates a new account and prints the address.
 The keyfile is assumed to contain an unencrypted private key as canonical EC raw bytes encoded into hex.